SimonSubokLee/ston-docs-son/admin/caching_policy.kr.rst

 TTL stands for the expiration time of saved contents.
 Having a longer TTL setting reduces the burden on the origin server, but modifications will be applied after TTL expires.
 On the contrary, a shorter TTL setting will increase the load on the origin server due to frequent requests for modification checks.
-The beauty of TTL management is that it finds an appropriate setting for reducing the load on origin server.
+The beauty of TTL management is that it finds an appropriate setting for reducing the load on the origin server.
 Once the TTL is set, it will not change until the TTL is expired.
 The new TTL will be applied when the old TTL for the file is expired.
 Administrator can change TTL setting by using these APIs, :ref:`api-cmd-purge` , :ref:`api-cmd-expire` , :ref:`api-cmd-expireafter` , :ref:`api-cmd-hardpurge`.